shivangmokariya/email-automation/frontend/README.md

 ### 3. Backend Configuration

-Make sure the backend server is running on `http://localhost:5000` before using the application.
+The application is configured to use the live backend at `https://email-automation-purq.onrender.com`.
+For local development, you can modify the base URL in `src/context/AuthContext.js`.

 ## Application Structure